+For fiscal year 2020, instruction expenses decreased \$2.3 million due to an decrease in salaries, wages and benefits.
 In the year ended September 30, 2019, instruction expenses increased \$2.7 million due to an increase in salaries, wages and benefits and a slight increase in supplies and services.
 In 2018, instruction expenses increased \$2.3 million due to an increase in salaries, wages and benefits.

-For fiscal year 2017, instruction expenses increased \$1.9 million due to an increase in salaries, wages and benefits.
+Research expenses increased \$14.3 million in 2020 due to an increase in federal contracts and grants.
 Research expenses increased \$7.0 million in 2019 due to an increase in contracts and grants.
 Research expenses increased \$6.2 million in fiscal year 2018 due to an increase in contracts and grants.

-Research expenses decreased \$525 thousand in 2017 due to a decrease in contracts and grants.
+Public service expenses increased \$3 million in 2020 due to increases in federal public service contracts and grants.
 For the year ended September 30, 2019, public service expenses increased \$796 thousand due to increases in federal public service contracts and grants.
 Public service expenses decreased \$423 thousand due to decreases in federal public service contracts and grants in 2018.

-Public service expenses increased \$2.9 million in 2017 due to increases in federal public service contracts and grants.
+Academic support saw an decrease of \$529 thousand during 2020.
 Academic support decreased slightly during 2019 by \$47 thousand.
 Academic support increased during for the year ended September 30, 2018 by \$359 thousand.
-Academic support saw an increase of \$723 thousand during 2017.

-Operations and maintenance of plant decreased \$136 thousand during fiscal year 2019.
-Operations and maintenance of plant decreased \$126 thousand during 2018 and increased \$189 thousand during 2017.
+Operations and maintenance of plant increased \$1.4 million during fiscal year 2020 primarily due to increases in utilities costs and other services.
+Operations and maintenance of plant decreased \$136 thousand during 2019 and decreased \$126 thousand during 2018.

+Salaries, wages and benefits increased \$5.5 million in 2020 due to a continued increase in federal contracts and health insurance and other benefits.
 Fiscal year 2019 saw a \$5.2 million increase in salaries, wages and benefits, primarily due to a combination of increases in federal contracts and health insurance and other benefit costs.
 Salaries, wages and benefits increased \$4.5 million in fiscal year 2018, primarily due to a combination of increases in grants and contracts and health insurance and other benefit costs.
-Salaries, wages and benefits increased \$6.3 million in 2017 due to a \$4.3 million increase in pension expense.

-Scholarships and fellowships expense increased \$142 thousand for the year ended September 30, 2019.
-Scholarships and fellowships expense increased \$788 thousand for 2018 and increased \$405 thousand during 2017.
+Scholarships and fellowships expense increased \$836 thousand for the year ended September 30, 2020.
+Scholarships and fellowships expense increased \$142 thousand for 2019 and increased \$788 thousand during 2018.
 Scholarships and fellowships expenses represent the residual expense after applying the scholarship allowance to gross tuition and fees revenue.
 The scholarship allowance represents the discount applied to student accounts for internal scholarships and financial aid, including Pell grant assistance that is reported as nonoperating revenue.

-Supplies and services expenses increased \$9.6 million for the year ended September 30, 2019 due to the University's continued growth and federal contracts.
-Supplies and services expenses increased \$5.4 million in 2018 and \$3.3 million in 2017 due to the University's growth.
+Supplies and services expenses increased \$3.6 million for the year ended September 30, 2020 due to the University's continued growth and federal contracts.
+Supplies and services expenses increased \$9.6 million in 2018 and \$5.4 million in 2018 due to the University's growth.